Get alerts of updates about «CO-CREATE and childhood obesity»

 What we eat and how much we move are direct results of the many individual choices we make each day.
 Obesity prevention efforts have often focused on trying to influence such individual choices as if they were conscious and rational.
 However, these choices are strongly influenced by the social, physical and economic environments in which we live.
 This is especially relevant for children and adolescents, who have lower levels of behavioural autonomy than adults do.

-In our present-day environment of ever-presence and easy access to cheap, palatable high-calorie foods appealing to preferences for fat, sugar and salt, our sedentary work and leisure environments, as well as a lack of opportunities for daily physical activity, unhealthy choices are often the easiest, default choices.
+In our present-day environment of ever-presence and easy access to cheap, palatable high-calorie foods appealing to our natural preferences for fat, sugar and salt, our sedentary work and leisure environments, as well as a lack of opportunities for daily physical activity, unhealthy choices are often the easiest, default choices.
 A large and growing body of research shows that people’s nutrition and physical activity behaviours are influenced by complex sets of contextual elements, including unhealthy and unsupportive physical, social, cultural, economic, and political environments.

 To be successful in reducing the prevalence of overweight and obesity, we need to move towards comprehensive policies addressing the food and physical activity systems and environments surrounding us, reshaping the context to make healthy choices the easiest and most widely preferred.

 Policies for a healthier future